Skip to content

 Les was a Derby City Councillor representing Littleover Ward from 2002 to 2014, and served as Derby’s Mayor in 2012-13.

 Les stood down to devote more time to travelling and seeing his family.
-He also re-joined as a Liversage Trustee in 2013 and is currently the Vice Chair of Care Home Committee.
+He also re-joined as a Liversage Trustee in 2013.

 Richard Docker